City-of-Helsinki/helsinki-design-system/packages/core/src/utils/README.md

     $block: 'test',
   );

-  // block is usually the first selector
+  // block should be the first entity
   @include block {
     @include content {
       // base css for the block